 In the Step editor, the Step Timeout value applies as follows:

-For both native and hybrid apps, the replay engine will wait 20 seconds for the object to appear.
-If the object is not found within 20 seconds, the step will fail.
+For both native and hybrid apps, the replay engine waits 20 seconds for the object to appear.
+If the object is not found within 20 seconds, the step fails.

 Native apps have a limitation, that the value you specify in the Step Timeout field is ignored.

 For hybrid apps, the value you specify applies to the actual action.
-For example, if you specify 60 in the Step Timeout field, the replay engine will wait one minute for the end event of the action.
+For example, if you specify 60 in the Step Timeout field, the replay engine waits one minute for the end event of the action.

 Most apps respond to standard DOM events, such as mouse-clicks rather than touch events.
 Many apps convert a touch into a mouse click.
 For this reason, TruClient's default behavior records clicks, and not taps.
-However, the tap actions are stored in the Alternative Steps list and will be available to you for use.
-For details about using Alternative steps, see the Step editor.
+However, the tap actions are stored in the Alternative Steps list and are available to you for use.

 - Web operations on apps that are not packaged, are not recorded.